delphidabbler/codesnip/Docs/ReadMe-standard.txt

 source see the FAQ at
 https://github.com/delphidabbler/codesnip-faq/blob/master/SourceCode.md#faq-1

-The standard and portable editions of CodeSnip share the same source code.
+The standard edition of CodeSnip shares the same source code base with the portable edition.

 The original source code of v4 is released under the Mozilla Public license v2.0 (see https://www.mozilla.org/MPL/) and other open source licenses.
 See the